Cold sores. Signs of stress. Signs of excess.

 There is LOTS to evaluate and think about.

-After all of this - we also want to keep in mind that nutrition, while highly important, isn't the " be all end all " of life.
+After all of this - we also want to keep in mind that nutrition, while highly important, isn't the "be all end all" of life.
 It is one part.
 When trying to balance out symptoms you should evaluate everything else in your life too - exercise regime? stress levels? anything in excess?
-We could all use a little therapy - musical, verbal, or otherwise.

-Getting very upset about cold sores is very common, but once we start learning to recognize what event, food, thoughts or actions stemmed the tingle of that cold sore, we take more power and control over our body, and can learn to work with the messages we are given, instead of being angry about them.
+Getting very upset about the look and feel of cold sores is very common, but once we start learning to recognize what event, food, thoughts or actions stemmed the tingle of that cold sore, we take more power and control over our body, and can learn to work with the messages we are given, instead of being angry about them.

 Remember that physical symptoms that we get on our body are just signals from the body.
 It is talking to us.